fabianbinna/infiltrator/README.md

 # Infiltrator
-A web server that bypasses web proxies to download files that would otherwise be blocked
+A web server that bypasses web proxies to download files that would otherwise be blocked.

-## Build

-Run `cargo build --relase`

-Get the executable from `target/release/infiltrator[.exe]`

 ## Installation

-Currently, there is no packaging script.
-The following files and directory structure needs to be created manually:
+Download a zip from Releases.
+Unzip and run the executable.
+The `data` folder needs to be created manually or set another directory in `Config.toml`.
+The default profile is `default`.

+Folder structure:
 ```
 - data/
     - [files to download]